konradkar2/netns5g/README.md

 Currently supporting the deployment of single UPF, single gNB

-## Explanation
+## How does it work
 Every NF gets deployed on its own Network Namespace, with its interfaces - each of them connected to a single Linux bridge.

-This solution is not as reliable as existing ones using Kubernetes and Docker, but requires a lot less configuration and is much easier for changes, e.g. to use your own compiled binaries.
+This solution is not as flexible as existing ones using Kubernetes and Docker, but requires a lot less configuration and is easier for changes, e.g. to use your own compiled binaries.

 ## Features